orlof/xcb3-ext/readme.md

 - **Usage Note**: For the sake of maintaining a decent performance, there's no built-in sanity check for the input arguments.
 As a result, if users input values that instruct drawings outside of the screen boundaries, the library's behavior becomes undefined, and it won't provide warnings or errors.

 - **API Design**: The library's API is designed for focused operations.
 Each command specifically targets either bitmap or screen memory.
-For example, if a developer wishes to draw text on the bitmap memory and simultaneously modify the color in screen memory, they would need separate calls - namely, `Text(...)` for the text and `ColorArea(...)` for the color.
+For example, if a developer wishes to draw text on the bitmap memory and simultaneously modify the color in screen memory, they would need separate calls - namely, `Text(...)` for the text and `SetColor(...)` for the color.

 ### Example